The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 The high seat pillars landed in southwest Iceland by Arnarhvoll, where you will now find Reykjavík, the capital city of Iceland.

-You will find 2 high seat pillars made of basalt columns on Ingólfstorg square by Reykjavík's oldest street, Aðalstræti.
+You will find 2 basalt column pillars on Ingólfstorg square, by Reykjavík's oldest street, Aðalstræti.
+They represent Ingólfur's high-seat pillars.

 The Settlement Exhibition 871 ± 2 Reykjavík